-10.3.411.3.4 General biosecurity management
+11.3.4 General biosecurity management

-The Alliance shall-will appoint an appropriately qualified senior manager as Alliance Biosecurity Coordinator (ABC) prior to the commencement of construction.
-The ABC will be responsible for coordinating pest plant, pest animal and myrtle rustskink and ant prevention and management activities required on the Project and will be the primary point of contact for the Alliance management team and the Transport Agency on all matters related to pest plant, skink and ant management.
+The Alliance will appoint an appropriately qualified senior manager as Alliance Biosecurity Coordinator (ABC) prior to the commencement of construction.
+The ABC will be responsible for coordinating pest plant, pest animal and myrtle rust prevention and management activities required on the Project and will be the primary point of contact for the Alliance management team and the Transport Agency on all matters related to pest management.

-To ensure pest plant control and mitigation areis undertaken safely and effectively, the following general guidelines are towill be adhered to:
+To ensure pest plant control and mitigation are undertaken safely and effectively, the following general guidelines will be adhered to:

-- all weed management willshall be carried out by suitably qualified weed management staff; - herbicide use shall-will only be undertaken in fine weather to prevent spray drift; - herbicide use shall-will be undertaken predominantly between the months of November through April when pest plants are actively growing; - manufacturer's guidelines are towill be adhered to regarding mixing and application; - care is to will be taken around new plantings, and herbicides shall will be marked with a dye to indicate spray coverage; - herbicides shall-will be used with appropriate safety gear to prevent any health and safety issues; - pest plants shall-will_be.disposed.of.on-site (unless specifically determined otherwise by the ABC); - spray-used-ing undertaken within 10 m of any waterway, or in areas where there is high potential for spray to runoff into waterways shall-will be undertaken only with thoseuse herbicides approved for use around waterways; - all plants and soils (potting mix) to be brought on-site for planting will be inspected at the growing nursery(ies) by an ecologist / entomologist qualified to identify invertebrate pests; - the nursery plant material will be surveyed bi-annually for any invasive plans, earthworms, land snails, beetles or any other invasive pest organism.
-If pest species are found then the export of any rooted plant material to the Project site will cease until further control is undertaken and the plant stock is deemed clear of the pest species; - prior to the commencement of construction the Project planting areas will be surveyed by an ecologist / entomologist to determine what invasive invertebrate species, if any, are present.
+- All weed management will be carried out by suitably qualified weed management staff; - Herbicide use will only be undertaken in fine weather to prevent spray drift; - Herbicide use will be undertaken predominantly between the months of November through April when pest plants are actively growing;

+- Manufacturer's guidelines will be adhered to regarding mixing and application; - Care will be taken around new plantings, and herbicides will be marked with a dye to indicate spray coverage; - Herbicides will be used with appropriate safety gear to prevent any health and safety issues; - Pest plants will be disposed of on-site (unless specifically determined otherwise by the ABC); - Spraying undertaken within 10 m of any waterway, or in areas where there is high potential for spray to runoff into waterways will only use herbicides approved for use around waterways; - All plants and soils (potting mix) to be brought on-site for planting will be inspected at the growing nursery(ies) by an ecologist / entomologist qualified to identify invertebrate pests; - The nursery plant material will be surveyed bi-annually by a suitably qualified person for any invasive plans, earthworms, land snails, beetles or any other invasive pest organism.
+If pest species are found then the export of any rooted plant material to the Project site will cease until further control is undertaken and the plant stock is deemed clear of the pest species; - Prior to the commencement of construction the Project planting areas will be surveyed by an ecologist / entomologist to determine what invasive invertebrate species, if any, are present.

-10.3.511.3.5 Pest plant prevention measures
+11.3.5 Pest plant prevention measures

-Pest plants_shallwill be controlled to prevent their spread and to prevent any new introductions of pest plants.
-Along the entire alignment, pest plant growth will be prevented as far as practicable in order to produce a clean edge.
-In addition, pest plants shall be controlled to a low level throughout the Project area and mitigation planting areas.
-As it is more cost-effective to prevent pest plant invasions with a number of prevention measures than to control infestations once establishment has occurred (Tane's Tree Trust, 2011), emphasis-iswill be placed on the prevention of pest plants spreading and establishing.
+Pest plants will be controlled to prevent their spread and to prevent any new introductions of pest plants.
+As it is more cost-effective to prevent pest plant invasions with a number of prevention measures than to control infestations once establishment has occurred (Tane's Tree Trust, 2011), emphasis will be placed on the prevention of pest plants spreading and establishing.

 Pest plant species identified within the Project footprint can spread via plant fragments (tradescantia and African clubmoss), wind (pampas), animals (Chinese privet) and seed capsule explosion and soil movement (gorse), therefore any preventative methods must be robust to different methods of pest plant movement.
-Pest plant preventative actions are outlined in Table 11.1.
+Pest plant preventative actions are outlined in Table 11.1